 Some women want more sex than their partners, but in general the pattern goes the other way.

 Given their lower drive, it’s not surprising that women are also choosier.
 Most men find most women at least somewhat sexually attractive, whereas most women do not find most men sexually attractive at all, according to the University of Texas, Austin researchers who wrote Why Women Have Sex.

 And, women are pickier about both “who” and “how.”
 They tend to want more connection and romance.
 Esther Perel, author of Mating in Captivity, says that women’s desire “is more contextual, more subjective, more layered on a lattice of emotion.”
 She says, “For women there is a need for a plot — hence the romance novel.
 It is more about the anticipation, how you get there; it is the longing that is the fuel for desire.”

 Life can be difficult with such a large gap between the sexes.

 Next week I’ll discuss which biological and cultural factors create this gap, and how we might even things out.

-Posted on January 26, 2011, in gender, men, psychology, relationships, sex, women and tagged gender, men, men's health, relationships, sex, sex drive, sex research, sexuality, women.
+Posted on January 26, 2011, in gender, men, psychology, relationships, sex and sexuality, women and tagged gender, men, men's health, relationships, sex and sexuality, sex drive, sex research, sexuality, women.
 Bookmark the permalink.
-2 Comments.
+8 Comments.